-Lunch is different everyday depending what I’m in the mood for and how much time I have to spend in the kitchen.
-To be honest, often times I end up eating a second meal of fruit– out of pure deliciousness and convenience.
+Lunch is different every day depending on what I’m in the mood for and how much time I have to spend in the kitchen.
+To be honest, oftentimes I end up eating a second meal of fruit– out of pure deliciousness and convenience.

 In the afternoon I eat:

 veggie noodles or grain noodles with raw veggies